Rachel Luzzatto Morpurgo: Life

-Morpurgo was born in Trieste, Italy into the prosperous Luzzatto family that produced many Jewish scholars and intellectuals, including her cousin Samuel David Luzzatto (1800–1865), whose support and encouragement were important to the recognition she received in her lifetime.
+Morpurgo was born in Trieste, Holy Roman Empire into the prosperous Luzzatto family that produced many Jewish scholars and intellectuals, including her cousin Samuel David Luzzatto (1800–1865), whose support and encouragement were important to the recognition she received in her lifetime.
 In 1819, she married Jacob Morpurgo, also a member of a prominent Jewish Italian family.
 Morpurgo is Italianised "Marburger", from where the family originated.
 She moved to Gorizia and had four children, three boys and a girl.

 Her parents provided a rich education with private tutors and a large private library.
 She worked in the family business at a potter's wheel and had little leisure to write.
 After she married, her time was almost entirely consumed with domestic duties.
 Nevertheless, she wrote throughout her whole life and published some fifty poems in the journal Kochbe Yitzhak (כוכבי יצחק, 'The Stars of Isaac').
 She was writing a poem a few days before her death at the age of eighty-one.